AkkiParekh007/Forto-sorter/README.md

   sort(null).asc(); // => null
   sort(33).desc(); // => 33

-  // By default fast-sort sorts null and undefined values to the
+  // By default forto-sorter sorts null and undefined values to the
   // bottom no matter if sorting is in asc or decs order.
   // If this is not intended behaviour you can check "Should create sort instance that sorts nil value to the top in desc order" test on how to override const addresses = [{ city: 'Split' }, { city: undefined }, { city: 'Zagreb'}];